Are you confused to choose what to eat and what to avoid after braces?

 This will help you to manage your braces.

 Use a knife to separate corn kernels off the cob.
-Corn is very soft, so it is safe to eat, but biting into the cob can damage your braces and teeth also, cause pain in your jaw.
+Corn is very soft, so it is safe to eat, but biting into the cob can damage your braces and teeth and cause jaw pain.

 Cut apples into slices because biting into the apple can induce pain and break your braces.

-Also if you're eating soft foods, you need to cut your food into smaller pieces.
-This can help you to preserve your teeth from decay and also control pain.
+Also, you must cut your food into smaller pieces if you're eating soft foods.
+This can help you preserve your teeth from decay and control pain.

 Chew Properly

 Chew with back teeth.
-Many people don't overthink about by which teeth they chew food and bite.
-But when you have newly braces put on, your teeth become more sensitive.
+Many people need to think about by which teeth they chew food and bite.
+But when you wear new braces, your teeth become more sensitive.
 Chewing with your back teeth is best for grinding food, which can help relieve the pain in your front teeth.

-While chewing avoid pulling food with your front teeth.
-Also taking smaller bites can be useful.
+While chewing, avoid pulling food with your front teeth.
+Also, taking smaller bites can be helpful.

-If you don't want to use a fork or upset about biting the fork, then try to pick the food pieces with your fingers and slowly put them into your mouth and chew with your back teeth.
+If you don't want to use a fork or are upset about biting the division, try to pick the food pieces with your fingers, slowly put them into your mouth, and chew with your back teeth.

 Eat Gently

-When you are very hungry, mainly if your teeth are too sensitive to eat on the first day of holding braces, it's necessary to eat slowly.
-Eating too fast can make you ignore how to eat (small bites, chewed with your back teeth).
+Eating slowly is necessary when you are starving, mainly if your teeth are too sensitive to eat on the first day of holding braces.
+Eating too fast can make you ignore how to eat (small bites chewed with your back teeth).

 Chewing too quickly can cause pain and swelling.
 Because the bones and ligaments that hold the teeth in your mouth are weakened with the forces that straighten your teeth.